Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

 `$OutDir(project[.build-type][+target-type])$` | Path to the output directory of a related project that is defined in the `*.csolution.yml` file.
 `$Source(project[.build-type][+target-type])$` | Path to the source directory of a related project that is defined in the `*.csolution.yml` file.

 The `.build-type` and `+target-type` can be explicitly specified.
-When ommited the `.build-type` and/or `+target-type` of the current processed context is used.
+When omitted the `.build-type` and/or `+target-type` of the current processed context is used.

-**Note:** The Access Sequences below are not completed yet, as they require a change to CMSIS-Build.
+> **Note:** The access sequences below are not completed yet, as they require a change to CMSIS-Build.

 Access Sequence                                | Description :----------------------------------------------|:--------------------------------------